 suggesting they have an annual competition.
 This was accepted and the challenge

-has run both home and away annually ever since.
+ran both home and away annually for many years.

 The club has grown over the